-So, what is audience analysis?
+So, what is audience analysis for public speaking?
 Audience analysis gives you the opportunity to get as much information about the background of your listeners as possible.
 Using this information, you can prepare your message so that it builds on the interests, needs, and expectations of your listeners.

 Here are some great tips i would like to share with you today.